 Awards and Certificates

 At the End of The Competition Year, numerous awards are given.
-The Merit Award, Total Points Accumulated Award, and Highest Average Score Award are based on scores.
+The Merit Award, Total Points Accumulated Award, and Highest Average Score Award are based on scores awarded by judges.

-Total Points Accumulated Award - Presented to members with the 1st, 2nd, and 3rd highest total scores in each Category for the competition year.
+- Total Points Accumulated Award - given to members with the 1st, 2nd, and 3rd highest total scores in each Category for the competition year.
 (Ties are possible.)

 People’s Choice Points -

-- Everyone in the club can vote for People's Choice.
-This is simply the image(s) that were your favorite(s) in each Category that night.
+- This is simply the image(s) that were your favorite(s) in each Category that night.
 The image(s) receiving the most votes will receive a People's Choice Point.
 Each At the end of the Competition Year, a People's Choice Award is given for every 5 People's Choice Points a member has accumulated.
 Points accumulate over the lifetime of the member.

 For more information, visit the End of Year Competition page.